JamesWoolfenden/terraform-aws-statebucket/README.md

 # Instructions

-When working with Terraform as part of a team, instead of a local **terrraform.tfstate** file, a shared remote state store is required, for AWS this is S3 bucket.
+When working with Terraform as part of a team, instead of a local **terrraform.tfstate** file, a shared remote state store is required, for AWS this is a S3 bucket.
 But if we want to automate everything via Terraform?
 Traditionally we would have to create the initial bucket by hand via the console or by the cli and the resource unmanaged.
 The module and example solves the issue of creating a state bucket in Terraform using Terrraform itself.